 A short sale by a Fund involves borrowing securities from a lender which are then sold in the market.
 At a future date, the securities are repurchased by the Fund and returned to the lender.
 While the securities are borrowed, collateral is deposited with the lender and the Fund pays a stock borrowing fee to the lender.
 If the value of the securities declines between the time that the Fund borrows the securities and the time it repurchases and returns the securities to the lender, the Fund makes a profit on the difference (less any interest the Fund is required to pay the lender).
 There is no assurance that securities will decline in value during the period of the short sale and make a profit for the Fund.
 Securities sold short may instead appreciate in value, creating a loss for the Fund.
 There is in theory no upper limit to how high the price of a security may go.
 The Fund may experience difficulties repurchasing and returning the borrowed securities if a liquid market for the securities does not exist.
-The lender may also recall borrowed or step into the market and repurchase the securities.
+The lender may also recall borrowed securities at any time.
+In cases like this, the Fund must either find securities to replace those borrowed or step into the market and repurchase the securities.
 Depending on the liquidity of the security shorted, if there are insufficient securities available at current market prices, the Fund may have to bid up the price of the security in order to cover the short position, resulting in losses to the Fund.
 The lender from whom the Fund has borrowed securities may go bankrupt and the Fund may lose the collateral it has deposited with the lender.